Chart Color Schemes

 An assessment of population growth drivers in Little Grove reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of the Little Grove statistical area (Lv2) is around 1,595.
-This reflects an increase of 87 people since the 2021 Census, which reported a population of 1,508.
-The change is inferred from AreaSearch's estimation of the resident population at 1,576 as of June 2024, based on examination of the latest ERP data release by the ABS and validation of an additional 10 new addresses since the Census date.
-This level of population equates to a density ratio of 403 persons per square kilometer.
-Over the past decade, Little Grove has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing its SA4 region.
-Population growth was primarily driven by interstate migration contributing approximately 49.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Little Grove's population is estimated at around 1,597.
+This reflects an increase of 89 people since the 2021 Census, which reported a population of 1,508 people.
+The change is inferred from the resident population of 1,576, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 404 persons per square kilometer.
+Over the past decade, Little Grove has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 49.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
 Anticipating future population dynamics, a population increase just below the median of Australia's non-metropolitan areas is expected.
-By 2041, the area is projected to grow by 131 persons, reflecting an increase of 10.0% in total over the 17 years.
+The suburb is expected to grow by 134 persons to 2041, reflecting an increase of 9.8% in total over the 17 years.

 Frequently Asked Questions - Population